bllecentdidiba/sales_analysis_sql/README.md

 # sales_analysis_sql
-**Data analysis of sales transactions to get insights and patterns DATA INSIGHTS ANALYSIS
+**Data analysis of sales transactions to get insights and patterns**
-  DATA STRUCTURE AND QUALITY**
 - A total of 536350 transactions have been made
 - Geographical spread: UK dominates with 88.3% of the total transactions